-At the time of Edward's birth, Richard Plantagenet, Duke of York, who had a slightly superior claim to the throne than the Lancastrian line, had challenged the authority of Henry's officers of state.
+At the time of Edward's birth, Richard Plantagenet, Duke of York, had a slightly superior claim to the throne than the Lancastrian line, had challenged the authority of Henry's officers of state.
 Henry VI exhibited signs of serious mental illness, that prevented him from governing the kingdom.
 Prior to Edward's birth, in 1453, at the age of 32, by means of a "sudden fright" he entered into a trance-like state reacting to and recognising no one.
 Catatonic schizophrenia or depressive stupor have been suggested as a likely diagnosis.
-Rumours abounded, fed by the Yorkist faction, that the child was not the feeble minded king's but Somerset's, all of which threw more fuel on the fires of discontent.Queen Margaret of Anjou
+Rumours abounded, fed by the Yorkist faction, that the child was not the feeble-minded king's but Somerset's, all of which threw more fuel on the fires of discontent.Queen Margaret of Anjou

-There were widespread rumors that the prince was the result of an affair between the Queen and one of her loyal supporters.
-Edmund Beaufort, 1st Duke of Somerset, and James Butler, Earl of Wiltshire, were both suspected of fathering Prince Edward, however, there is no firm evidence to support the rumors, and Henry himself never doubted the child's legitimacy and publicly acknowledged paternity.
+There were widespread rumours that the prince was the result of an affair between the Queen and one of her loyal supporters.
+Edmund Beaufort, 1st Duke of Somerset, and James Butler, Earl of Wiltshire were both suspected of fathering Prince Edward, however, there is no firm evidence to support the rumours, and Henry himself never doubted the child's legitimacy and publicly acknowledged paternity.
 Edward was invested as Prince of Wales at Windsor Castle in 1454.

-York returned from exile and laid formal claim to the throne.
+York returned from exile and laid a formal claim to the throne.
 When asked why he had not previously done so, he responded that "though right for a time lies silent, yet it rotteth not, nor shall it perish."
-A compromise was agreed on, whereupon by the Act of Accord, Henry VI was to keep the throne for the remainder of his lifetime but the succession was to go to York and his heirs.
+A compromise was agreed on, whereupon by the Act of Accord, Henry VI was to keep the throne for the remainder of his life but the succession was to go to York and his heirs.
 No one for a moment expected that the spirited Margaret would accept the disinheriting of her son meekly and this proved to be the case.King Henry VI

 After York was slain at the Battle of Wakefield, the large army which Margaret had gathered advanced south.
 They defeated the army of Richard Neville, Earl of Warwick, York's nephew, at the Second Battle of St Albans.
-Warwick brought the captive King Henry in the train of his army, and he was found abandoned on the battlefield.
-Two of Warwick's knights, William Bonville, 1st Baron Bonville, and Sir Thomas Kyriell, who had agreed in good faith to remain with Henry and see that no harm came to him, were taken prisoner.
+Warwick brought the captive King Henry on the train of his army, and he was found abandoned on the battlefield.
+Two of Warwick's knights, William Bonville, 1st Baron Bonville, and Sir Thomas Kyriell, who had agreed in good faith to remain with Henry and see that no harm came to him, were taken, prisoner.
 The day after the battle, Margaret enquired of Edward as to what fate the two knights should suffer.
-The seven year old Edward readily replied that their heads should be cut off.
+The seven-year-old Edward readily replied that their heads should be cut off.

 In 1467 the ambassador of the Duchy of Milan to the court of France wrote that Edward "already talks of nothing but cutting off heads or making war, as if he had everything in his hands or was the god of battle or the peaceful occupant of that throne."